MikeHopley/ftl-ships-strategy/index.md

 On rare occasions, you are vulnerable in the early game, due to terrible firefighting and repairs.
 Although getting a weapon lets you fight Zoltan ships, the absolute priority is additional crew.
 Buying crew improves offence and (critically) repairs.

 Rushing engines-2 and engines-3 (or piloting-2) is cheap and helps you run from dangerous fights (e.g. solar flare + enemy with nasty weapons).
-However, it could stop you from buying crew.
+However, it could stop you buying crew.
 So on balance, my preferred strategy is:

 * Engines-2 immediately
 * Save scrap for buying crew (ideally an Engi)